 | Delegation in the Practice of Naturopathy

-Naturopathic Doctors in Ontario have the authority to delegate certain controlled acts.
+Naturopathic doctors in Ontario have the authority to delegate certain controlled acts.
 A delegation is made when a regulated health care professional who has the authority and the ability to perform a controlled act transfers that authority to a person who otherwise would not be able to perform the procedure.
-For example, when a Naturopathic Doctor teaches a member of staff to perform intramuscular vitamin B12 shots on patients, the ND has delegated the controlled act of administering a substance by injection.
+For example, when a Member teaches a staff member to perform intramuscular vitamin B12 shots on patients, the Member has delegated the controlled act of administering a substance by injection.

-Only certain controlled acts can be delegated by an ND
+Only certain controlled acts can be delegated by an Member

 in Ontario, they are as follows: